Acupuncture has been so impactful on my life and in being able to function in so many different ways.— Our Patient

 For sensitive patients or sensitive acupuncture points, a cold laser is used to penetrate deeply into the cells around the acupuncture point to stimulate a healing response.
 Infrared wavelengths penetrate much deeper into the body than those of visible light, allowing the cold laser to be safely and effectively used on bone, cartilage, nerve, and vascular tissue.
 Schedule your appointment here.

 For patients who are needle-sensitive or those who prefer not to use needles, Japanese non-insertive tools are used to direct and promote the flow of qi in the body’s energy channels.
 These tools are also very popular with pediatric patients.
-Schedule your appointment here.
+Schedule your acupuncture appointment here and request needle-free therapies at your appointment.

-Our needle-free electronic acucurrent pen provides a gentle, superficial pulsatile current to alleviate pain in the cervical vertebrae, shoulders, feet, and hands – some common applications: neuropathy, arthritis, rheumatism, osteoporosis, sciatica, spondylitis, and fibromyalgia.
-Schedule your appointment here.
+Our e-stim device provides a gentle, superficial pulsatile current to alleviate pain in the cervical vertebrae, shoulders, feet, and hands – some common applications: Bell’s Palsy, neuropathy, arthritis, rheumatism, osteoporosis, sciatica, spondylitis, and fibromyalgia.
+Schedule your acupuncture appointment here.

 HERBAL MEDICINE / PLANT MEDICINE